Calvin McCarty

-Calvin McCarty (born November 2, 1984) is a professional Canadian football running back for the Calgary Stampeders of the Canadian Football League (CFL).
+Calvin McCarty (born November 2, 1984) is an American former professional football fullback who played in the Canadian Football League (CFL).
 He played as a tailback until 2014, when he became the starting fullback for the Edmonton Eskimos.
-McCarty is known for being able to fill many roles at his position, with TSN sportscaster Chris Schultz noting in 2010 that he is a "multi-purpose running back who catches the ball extremely well, blocks well and runs well".
-He is a champion of the 103rd Grey Cup.
+McCarty was known for being able to fill many roles at his position, with TSN sportscaster Chris Schultz noting in 2010 that he is a "multi-purpose running back who catches the ball extremely well, blocks well and runs well".
+He is a Grey Cup champion after winning with the Edmonton Eskimos in 2015.
+He has also served as the running backs coach for the Hamilton Tiger-Cats.

-Prior to being drafted by the Eskimos in the fourth round of the 2007 CFL Draft, McCarty played high school football for the St. Thomas More Knights, where he broke multiple school records.
+Prior to being drafted by the Eskimos in the fourth round of the 2007 CFL draft, McCarty played high school football for the St. Thomas More Knights, where he broke multiple school records.
 He later played college football for the Western Washington Vikings.
 With the Vikings, McCarty developed into a dual threat, being used heavily as a rusher and receiver.
-McCarty has spent his entire professional career with the Edmonton Eskimos, making him the most veteran player on the team as of the 2015 season.
+McCarty spent the majority of his professional career with the Eskimos.